pfdubois/BridgeBidding/source/AdvancedNotrump.rst

 :ref:`Four-Way Transfers <fourway>`.

 Some refer to this bid as Puppet Stayman, but strictly speaking that is a different convention over a 2N opener.
-Puppet Stayman came first and has the "puppet" manuever in common with this convention, hence the naming problem.
+Puppet Stayman came first and has the "puppet" maneuver in common with this convention, hence the naming problem.
 But our 3♦ reply here does not show or deny a four-card major.